Open Date - 1967

 Construction on the gym began in 1965 and was completed a year later by DeWitt-Newton, Inc. The building was designed after an airport terminal that had been constructed in Texas.

-It's arched roof and pointed spires, which reach 43 feet, make it a unique architectural landmark on the university's campus.
+Its arched roof and pointed spires, which reach 43 feet, make it a unique architectural landmark on the university's campus.
 Routinely producing sellouts, the 1,200 seat Ashcroft Center has long been regarded as one of the loudest buildings with an excellent sports atmosphere in small college sports.
-Located in the northwest section of campus the Ashcroft Center replaced the former home of Crusader basketball, O'Riley Gymnasium on the corner of Glenstone and Division.
+Located in the northwest section of campus the Ashcroft Center replaced the former home of Evangel basketball, O'Riley Gymnasium, on the corner of Glenstone and Division.

-From Tulsa/Joplin I-44 East: Take I-44 east toward St. Louis and take the exit marked 80A Glestone Ave.....the off ramp takes you onto Glenstone Ave south.
+From Tulsa/Joplin I-44 East: Take I-44 east toward St. Louis and take the exit marked 80A Glenstone Ave.....the off-ramp takes you onto Glenstone Ave south.
 Continue on Glenstone Ave past Kearney Street until you see Division.
 Take the first right after Division which will take you into the University.
 Take this road straight down Park drive and take a left on Pine Lane.
 Up the hill is where you will park for the event.

 From the South (Highway 65): Traveling north on highway 65 exit at Division Street/Missouri Hwy.
 YY ...
 Follow for 2.2 miles and turn left (south) on N. Glenstone Ave. ...
 Take the first right after Division which will take you into the University.
 Take this road straight down Park drive and take a left on Pine Lane.
 Up the hill is where you will park for the event.